yifanlu/psvsd/index.md

 * PCH-110x 3G OLED model Vita running firmware 3.60 or lower.
 If you have a Wifi only OLED model or Vita that is on a higher firmware, consider buying a replacement motherboard online for ~$30.
 * Phillips #00 screwdriver
-* J00 or T4 screwdriver (different units have different screws for the 3G modem cards)
+* (Optional) J00 or T4 screwdriver (different units have different screws for the 3G modem cards)
 * (Optional) Spudger (will aid in opening the device, you can use your fingernails but you have to be careful)

 Steps